micmejia/bible-dump/AMPC/Matthew/Matt 10.md

-And he who does not take up his cross and follow Me [[^o]cleave steadfastly to Me, conforming wholly to My example in living and, if need be, in dying also] is not worthy of Me.
+And he who does not take up his cross and follow Me [cleave steadfastly to Me, conforming wholly to My example in living and, if need be, in dying also] is not worthy of Me.